Manufacturing Corporation will fully comply with the Restriction

 require it.
 We have eliminated to the best of our knowledge the

-use of all six hazardous substances as specified by the directive
+use of all ten hazardous substances as specified by the directive

-with the allowed maximum concentration as permitted including Lead
+with the allowed maximum concentration as permitted from our

-(PBDE) from our lead-free manufacturing process to the fullest
+lead-free manufacturing process to the fullest extent possible including:

-nondestructive inspection method to verify conformance of all
+testing and inspection methods to verify conformance of all

 materials to the directive and can provide customers with a